PAVAS: Physics-Aware Video-to-Audio Synthesis: Experiments

 \paragraph{Dataset.} We train models using a combination of multimodal and audio–text corpora.
 For general video-to-audio learning, we draw video–audio pairs from VGGSound~\cite{chen2020vggsound} and complement them with large-scale audio–text datasets~\cite{kim2019audiocaps,drossos2020clotho,mei2024wavcaps}.
 For audio–text datasets, the missing visual tokens are replaced with learnable tokens, allowing the multimodal backbone to remain compatible across data sources.
 When training the physics-aware components in the second stage, only the VGGSound dataset is used.
 Audio clips from all datasets are clipped to 8-second segments.
 Following common practice~\cite{jeong2025read,liu2024tell,cheng2025mmaudio}, we feed the corresponding VGGSound class label as a text input of the model.

-To assess physical realism, we additionally curate \textit{VGG-Impact}, a subset of VGGSound test split composed of 10 sound classes and 272 impact moments, where object mass and motion directly influence the produced sound—such as ``hammering nails'' and ``basketball bounce''.
-We first filters out based on sound classes.
-Then, we manually filter out ambiguous scenes with poorly defined contact dynamics and focuses on momentary interactions where impact strength and object inertia are visually identifiable.
-This enables targeted evaluation of whether generated audio reflects the underlying physical parameters inferred from video.
+\hboh{To assess physical realism, we additionally curate VGG-Impact, a subset of the VGGSound test split composed of 10 sound classes and 272 impact moments, where object mass and motion directly influence the produced sound, such as \textit{hammering nails} and \textit{basketball bounce}.
+We first filter clips based on sound classes.
+We then manually remove ambiguous scenes with poorly defined contact dynamics and retain momentary interactions where impact strength and object inertia are visually identifiable.
+This enables targeted evaluation of whether generated audio reflects the underlying physical parameters inferred from video.}

 \paragraph{Metrics.} We evaluate generation performance across established dimensions—distributional fidelity, perceptual quality, semantic alignment, and temporal synchronization.
 Following prior work~\cite{iashin2021taming,wang2025frieren,cheng2025mmaudio}, we report Fréchet Distance (FD) and Kullback–Leibler divergence (KL) to measure feature distribution similarity between generated and ground-truth audio, using PaSST~\cite{koutini2021efficient}, PANNs~\cite{kong2020panns}, and VGGish~\cite{gemmeke2017audio}.
 Audio quality is measured using the Inception Score (IS).
 Semantic alignment is evaluated via cross-modal cosine similarity in the ImageBind space~\cite{girdhar2023imagebind}.
 Temporal synchronization is quantified using the DeSync metric from Synchformer~\cite{iashin2024synchformer}, which estimates audio–video misalignment.